0xsequence/ethkit/README.md

   with scrypt wallet encryption support.
 - **Abigen** - generate Go code from an ABI artifact file to interact with or deploy a smart contract.
-- **Artifacts** - parse details from a Truffle artifact file from the command line such as contract bytecode or the JSON abi.
+- **Artifacts** - parse details from a Truffle artifact file from command line such as contract bytecode or the json abi
-- **Balance** - retrieve the balance of an account at any block height for any supported network via RPC.
+- **Balance** - retrieve the balance of an account at any block height for any supported network via RPC
+- **Block** - retrieve the block information based on block height (or tag) and filtered by optional input parameters

 ## Install